 It would also make sense to set up a simple website where you can explain things such as the nature and type of service you offer – plus the clients you work for, your terms & conditions, your typical contractual documents, your system of working, your fee structure and testimonials from previous clients.

-5. Giving yourself the best chance
+5. Giving yourself the best chance of succeeding in property sourcing

 You will doubtless want to give yourself the best chance of succeeding as a property sourcer.